eSolutionsTech/kubesol/docs/cluster/create-new-cluster.md

 c1 # ./start.sh
 ```

-## Details on ansible Inventory file
+## Details on Ansible Inventory file

 In the `ansible` directory you must create a file called `Inventory`, see the example below.

 This file contains hostnames and variables used by the project.
 Most of them are self explanatory.
 Variables `rke2_version` and the rest named `*_chart_version` can be commented out to install the latest version available.

-On controller_one host, the `ansible_connection=local` is important since we decided to run Ansible playbooks from this host.
+On controller_one host, the `ansible_connection=local` is required since we decided to run Ansible playbooks from this host.

 A simple example is this: